 Our muscles can learn to become habitually contracted over time due to our daily movement patterns.
 There is nothing wrong with this - as long as our daily movement patterns are healthy functional ones!
 If we tend to sit a lot, use technology or enjoy a sport or an activity where we favour a particular way of moving over and over again we can develop tension that may not serve us well when we try to do something different.
-Also, any accidents, injuries or surgeries we've been through can contribute to muscular tension.
+Also, any accidents, injuries, or surgeries we've been through can contribute to muscular tension.
 Sometimes muscles can become so chronically contracted that no matter what we do to them, they simply won't relax.
-It's only when something starts to hurt that we suddenly wonder what's really gone wrong?!
+It's only when something starts to hurt that we suddenly wonder what's gone wrong?!

-As we accumulate muscular tension the brain starts to 'see' areas of our body as a 'block' and rather than 'seeing' the numerous movement possibilities it once had (visualize the difference between a healthy and a frozen shoulder).
+As we accumulate muscular tension the brain starts to 'see' areas of our body as a 'block' rather than 'seeing' the numerous movement possibilities it once had (visualize the difference between a healthy and a frozen shoulder).
 We start to lose our ability to move freely due to the lack of communication via the feedback loop.
 Sensory-Motor Amnesia (SMA) was the term Thomas Hanna the founder of Somatic Movement Education used to describe the loss of efficient muscular control.

 Our movement skills, just like other skills will fade if we do not use them.
 This can happen at any age!
-When we lose movement patterns of any kind, we start to compensate - pain and tension can arise - we can develop conditions such as arthritis, back pain, frozen shoulders, headaches, insomnia, neck and shoulder pain, hip, knee and foot pain to name just a few.
+When we lose movement patterns of any kind, we start to compensate - pain and tension can arise - we can develop conditions such as arthritis, back pain, frozen shoulders, headaches, insomnia, neck and shoulder pain, and hip, knee, and foot pain to name just a few.

 Fortunately, 'SMA' can be reversed, to undo these chronically held muscles and take back control of our movement patterns, we just need to move slowly and with high awareness.
 We must engage the brain's 'learning zone' once again - Somatics is brain work!
-Many seemingly 'structural issues' disappear as they were actually functional in nature.
+Many seemingly 'structural issues' disappear as they were functional in nature.